It was found on a nearby slope.

-Unfortunately, the famous, age-old winemaking tradition of Lesvos came to an end in the beginning of the 20th century because of phylloxera, the infamous vine-root eating bug that had spread the world over from the Americas.
-The remedy against phylloxera in other parts of the world at the time was to graft vines on rootstock resistant to the pest.
-However, the island of Lesvos had by then specialized in ouzo.
-Probably because of the island's specialization in ouzo by the end of the 19th century, interest in wine had faded, so vineyards on the island were abandoned when hit by phylloxera.
+Unfortunately, the famous, age-old winemaking tradition of Lesvos came to an end in the beginning of the 20th century because of phylloxera's arrival to the island.
+This vine-root eating bug had been spreading from its native America almost everywhere since the middle of the 19th century.
+The remedy against phylloxera in most parts of the world was to graft vines on rootstock resistant to the bug.
+However, Lesvos by the end of the 19th century had specialized in ouzo, made from alcohol produced elsewhere, so vineyards on the island were abandoned when hit by phylloxera.

-In the beginning of the 1980s, the Lambrou family discovered the last remaining vines of a traditional grape of Lesvos in the surroundings of a forgotten village of the island called Chidira.
-The grape, named after the village Chidiriotiko, was replanted in 1985 by the Lambrous in their private estate, situated near Chidira inside the crater of the extinct volcano which, millennia ago, had created the Petrified Forest of Lesvos.
+In the early 1980s the Lambrou family discovered the last remaining vines of an old grape of Lesvos near Chidira, a forgotten village of the island.
+The grape, named after the village Chidiriotiko, was replanted in 1985 by the Lambrou family in their private estate, located in the crater of the extinct volcano close to Chidira.
+The lava of this volcano had once created the Petrified Forest of Lesvos.

 in the creater

-In 1997 the Lambrou family completed construction of Methymnæos Winery, located, too in Chidira.
-The first bottles of Methymnæos Organic Wine came out of the winery's production line in 1999.
-This wine, of the harvest of 1997, was the first bottled wine in the history of Lesvos.
+In 1997 the Lambrou family completed construction of Methymnaeos Winery, located, too, in Chidira.
+The first bottles of Methymnaeos Organic Wine, of the harvest of 1997, came out of the winery's production line in 1999.
+This was the first bottled wine in the history of Lesvos.

-Nowdays Yannis Lambrou, son of the family, processes, too, the grapes of other local farmers, who, following the steps of the Lambrou family, have decided to replant and recultivate the Chidiriotiko grape.
-Production is steadily increasing, as the people of Chidira and neighboring villages are still continuously replanting.
+Nowdays Yannis Lambrou, son of the family, processes at Methymnaeos Winery his own grapes and the grapes of other local vine growers, who, following the steps of the Lambrou family, have decided to replant and recultivate Chidiriotiko.